gabipetrovay/teleport/rfd/0147-repo-mirror.md

 ## Details

 The core requirements of this solution are:
-* Automatic and regular updates to a repository to ensure is's state matches the upstream.
+* Automatic and regular updates to a repository to ensure its state matches the upstream.
 * The ability to make additional changes to the mirror repository, separate from the upstream repository (e.g., disabling actions we don't want to run on the mirror, or enabling additional scanning/actions).

 ### Branch Structure